darinz/DL/05_CNN/02_pooling_layers.md

 \end{cases}
 ```

+> **Common Pitfall:**
+>
+> Max pooling can discard useful information if the pooling window is too large.
+Always check the effect on your feature maps!

 ### 2. Average Pooling

 Average pooling computes the mean value in each pooling window, providing a smoother representation.